Information about asbestos and its potential risks.

 Where asbestos is found

-In Slough, asbestos can commonly be found as asbestos cement and used for corrugated roofing sheets, as boiler flue pipes and as water tanks and cisterns.
-In asbestos cement products the asbestos is bonded into the cement as part of the manufacturing process.
-Asbestos is also common as a fire insulation addition in board or sheet form for doors in residential and commercial properties, including hotels, hostels, bed and breakfasts, flats and multi–occupied properties, as well as offices, shops and other commercial buildings.
+In Slough, asbestos can commonly be found in the form of asbestos cement and has been used for corrugated roofing sheets, boiler flue pipes and as water tanks and cisterns.
+In asbestos cement products, the asbestos is bonded into the cement as part of the manufacturing process.
+Asbestos is also commonly found as a fire insulation addition in board or sheet form for doors in residential and commercial properties, hotels, hostels, bed and breakfasts, flats, and multi–occupied properties, as well as offices, shops and other commercial buildings.

 There are still more than 4,000 work-related deaths from asbestos each year in the UK.